acata8/IOT-BC-TBDM/README.md

 # Prerequisites

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+//StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Installation